Deborah Schiffrin: Discourse markers

-Schiffrin's main area of study was discourse markers.
 She looked at several different characteristics of discourse markers including: syntactic position, grammatical, stress, phonological reduction, and tone.
 She conducted her analysis by interviewing primarily Jewish Americans in Philadelphia about their lives.
 Her interview methods consisted of oral narratives produced by the participants, (for more detail on Shiffrin's work with narrative analysis see the following section below).

 Narrative analysis and discourse analysis

 Schiffrin contributed to the understanding of both narrative analysis and discourse analysis by analyzing oral narratives produced by various Jewish Americans living in the Philadelphia area.
 These oral narratives consisted of naturally occurring stories in everyday interactions, life stories, and oral histories.
 She analyzed these different types of oral narratives for features of argument, sociolinguistic construction of identity, the retelling (how a single story is retold for different situations and/or purposes), how grammar serves communication, and change over time (how the story is retold over time and/if features of the story are changed).

 In the 1990s Schiffrin and a team received a grant from the National Science Foundation to investigate the different ways that people indicate what they are communicating, in which Schiffrin served as lead investigator.
 From this investigative work Schiffrin developed and published her book Approaches to Discourse in 1994.